TrungNguyen1409/TBCBank/README.md

 ---

 ## 🎯 Summary
 🎉 Congratulations!
-You’ve successfully deployed an ERC20 token and built a savings account contract that interacts with it. 🚀
+You’ve successfully deployed an ERC20 token and built a savings account contract that interacts with it on **Sepolia Testnet**. 🚀